 The troposphere is the lower part of the atmosphere that is nondispersive for frequencies up to 15 GHz.
 Within this medium, the phase and group velocities associated with the GNSS carrier and signal information (ranging code and navigation data) on the GNSS L-band frequencies are equally delayed with respect to free-space propagation.
 This delay is a function of the tropospheric refractive index, which is dependent on the local temperature, pressure, and relative humidity.
 Left uncompensated, the range equivalent of this delay can vary from about 2.4m for a satellite at the zenith and the user at sea level to about 25m for a satellite at an elevation angle of approximately 5° [25].
 Basic models can correct up to 90%, linked to the dry component, while the remaining errors are linked to the wet component which is more difficulty to predict due to uncertainties in the atmospheric distribution.

-LPP already includes an IE for these correction data, namely GNSS-SSR-STEC-Correction, GNSS-SSR-GriddedCorrection.
+LPP already includes an IE for these correction data(so if it is correction data, why not in 9.3.1.1.1), namely GNSS-SSR-STEC-Correction, GNSS-SSR-GriddedCorrection.
 The existing atmospheric messages in LPP remove a large portion of the atmospheric errors impacting the positioning accuracy.
 However, the residual errors after the atmospheric corrections have been applied may still have a magnitude sufficient to cause the position error to exceed the alert limit with a probability of occurrence greater than the TIR.
 In addition, if the temporal or spatial rate of change of these errors is unusually large, this may also lead to larger than anticipated residual errors.
 Additional integrity indicators are therefore necessary to detect these feared events.
 A key benefit of network-assisted integrity is to leverage the additional number of measurements, redundancy and cross-checks made available from a network of GNSS reference stations, potentially leading to lower TIRs and less overhead at the UE.
 Individual ionospheric and tropospheric quality indicators are missing and can be easily added as a field to each of these IEs.

 Local Environment feared events